 Obtaining LI Authority

-If the Mortgagee does not have compare ratio data because it was recently created by a merger, acquisition, or reorganization that resulted in the issuance of a new FHA Lender ID, it must submit a Change Request through the Lender Electronic Assessment Portal (LEAP) to apply for LI authority.
-Any entity involved in the merger, acquisition, or reogranization must meet the eligibility requirements outlined above and the surviving Mortgagee must submit the required documents outlined in Handbook 4000.1.
+If the Mortgagee does not have sufficient data to meet the LI Compare Ratio requirement because it was recently created by a merger, acquisition, or reorganization, then the Mortgagee, must submit a Change Request through the Lender Electronic Assessment Portal (LEAP) to apply for LI authority.
+Any entity involved in the merger, acquisition, or reorganization must meet the eligibility requirements outlined above and the surviving Mortgagee must submit the required documents outlined in Handbook 4000.1.

 Maintaining LI Authority

-In accordance with 24 CFR 203.4(b), LI authority may be terminated when a Mortgagee's compare ratio is greater than 150 percent.
-Similiar to the Credit Watch Termination Initiative, LI Mortgagees compare ratio will be monitored on a quarterly basis by HUD.
-Termination of LI authority can also occur for other reasons, such as:
+FHA monitors LI Mortgagees on a quarterly basis using the Neighborhood Watch Early Warning System.
+In accordance with 24 CFR 203.4(b), LI authority may be terminated when a Mortgagee's LI Compare Ratio is greater than 150 percent.
+Termination of LI authority can occur for other reasons, such as:

 - Termination by HUD's Mortgagee Review Board (MRB).

 LI Mortgagees are strongly encouraged to submit electronic case binders.
-The Electronic Case Binder Developer's Guide provides information for lenders' software development and maintenance staff regarding the submission of electronic case binders.
+The Electronic Case Binder Developer's Guide provides information regarding software development and ongoing submission of electronic case binders.

 Mortgagees with additional questions may contact the FHA Resource Center at email@example.com or 1-800-CALLFHA (1-800-225-5342).